-Ariana Grande & Pete Davidson Remain Inseparable, Hold Hands During Late Night Stroll
+Ariana Grande & Pete Davidson Remain Inseparable, Hold Hands During Late-Night Stroll

 In one photo, Ariana, Frankie, and Pete appeared to be all smiles during their shopping venture.
 In a second photo, the trio each gazed in different directions with various looks of intrigue on their face.

 A video posted by YouTube, showed footage of Ariana and Pete shopping at Barney’s in downtown New York much earlier in the day.
-The couple were wearing completely different clothing in the video.
+The couple was wearing completely different clothing in the video.
 Ari’s brother Frankie also didn’t appear to have joined them on their shopping venture in the footage.

 The individual shooting the video footage could be heard saying hello to both Ariana and Pete several times.
-The camera man also noted that he liked Ari’s new music and the singer politely thanked him, playing with her hair while entering the store.
+The cameraman also noted that he liked Ari’s new music and the singer politely thanked him, playing with her hair while entering the store.

 Grande and Davidson have been setting social media on fire and sending their fans into a frenzy since news of their whirlwind engagement broke.
 Receiving a lot of criticism for how quickly they got engaged, both Ari and Pete maintain they are “only human” despite their professional lives and can fall in love fast and hard just like anyone else can.

 According to US Weekly, Ari recently defended both her and Justin Bieber’s engagements.
-“You do realize we are human beings who love and have lives …… right ….?”
-The singer questioned in a since tweet that has since been deleted.
+“You do realize we are human beings who love and have lives …… right ….?” the singer questioned in a tweet that has since been deleted.